hainesr/report_template/ReadMe.md

 #### `\cpp`

-Renders C++ nicely.
-Using this macro looks much better than just typing C++ into your document.
+Renders 'C++' nicely.
+Using this macro looks much better than just typing 'C++' into your document.

 #### `\notetoself`